Missing California Kindergarten Teacher Jamie Tull Found Alive Three Weeks After Car Crash

 As Fox 13 Now reports, loved ones of Jamie Toll were particularly concerned about her disappearance due to her longstanding mental health issues.
 According to the beloved kindergarten teacher’s father, she was diagnosed with bipolar disorder roughly seven years ago and was prescribed medication to treat her condition.

-According to the father of Jamie Toll, she was managing her mental health issues, and was even considered “high functioning” as long as she remained on her medication.
+According to the father of Jamie Toll, she was managing her mental health issues, and was even considered “high functioning,” as long as she remained on her medication.
 However, advice the kindergarten teacher received from a pastor and his wife some months ago caused her to stop taking her pills.
 Her father claims that the unidentified pastor and his wife told Jamie that her bipolar drugs “lead to demons,” resulting in the teacher not taking her medication for six months before her disappearance.

 On the the day she vanished, drawings and papers were reportedly found near the scene where Jamie Tull’s crashed car was found abandoned.